 Sometimes, the trickiest part of an academic writing assignment involves citing the research used in the paper.
 Since different disciplines require different referencing guides, it’s imperative to understand the major differences required to cite research both in the paper itself as well as on the Works Cited and/or Bibliography page(s).
 While certain referencing guides are used primarily by one discipline, such as MLA by English classes, sometimes professors prefer a certain type over others.

-Here are the most common referencing guides you may be required to use:
+Other common referencing styles you may be required to use include:

 Several factors contribute to the academic success of all students.
 First, and most importantly is whether or not a student understands the writing assignment; without understanding the assignment, it’s hard to meet all of its requirements.
 Second, is the student’s ability to organize information and create a cohesively written piece.
 Third, and finally is a student’s ability to manage time.